Weeping Willow (film)

 Weeping Willow (Salkım Söğüt) is a 2014 Turkish animated short film directed by Ethem Onur Bilgiç, and produced by Mimar Sinan Fine Arts University.
-It is an animated free adaption of the Nâzım Hikmet poem, "Salkımsöğüt".
+It is an animated free adaptation of the Nâzım Hikmet poem, "Salkımsöğüt".

 Plot

-There was a man; who fought through his entire life.
-He rode from one attack to another, marched on his horse.
-He was a brave soldier, fought with his pride.
-But maybe, it was time to watch the soldiers going along the setting sun under the shade of Weeping Willow.
+The film follows a man; who fought through his entire life.
+He rode from one attack to another, marching on his horse.
+He is shown to be a brave soldier, who fought with his pride.
+But as the film continues, the soldier ponders if it was time to watch the soldiers going along the setting sun under the shade of Weeping Willow.